 Most divorcing Florida parents who have minor children living with them are required to take the state’s Parent Education and Family Stabilization Course.
-The legislature has codified this requirement in the state’s family laws for several reasons.
+The legislature has codified this requirement in the state’s s for several reasons.

 Child custody is often one of the most contentious aspects when parents who have minor children decide to end their marriage.
 Although it is fairly customary for a court to grant joint legal custody to both parents, which means that they will each have input into certain decisions regarding their children’s welfare, the issue of physical custody is less clear.
 There have been attempts to make joint physical custody the default position, but Florida Gov. Rick Scott has vetoed proposed legislation that would have had that effect.
 As a result, it may be advisable for a parent to have the assistance of counsel when trying to negotiate a custody agreement.